The Pageant of the Nativity

 Pageant of the Nativity REPRISE 2020

-In lieu of a new Pageant of the Nativity this year, please enjoy this selection of Holy Scripture, choral anthems, congregational carols, and scenic tableaux from Pageants of the past, with a special introduction by Dean Thomason.
-Featuring selections from cathedral pageants of 2015, 2016, 2017, 2018, and 2019.
+In lieu of a new Pageant of the Nativity in 2020, we premiered a "best-of" video online, highlighting scripture readings, anthems, and hymns from Pageants of the past, with a special new introduction by Dean Thomason.
+Selections were drawn from cathedral pageants of 2015, 2016, 2017, 2018, and 2019.